kunal1307/order-api/README.md

 `mvn -Dtest=OrderApiIntegrationTest clean test surefire-report:report`

 If you get a version mismatch issue look at this of [stackoverflow page](https://stackoverflow.com/questions/79817033/sudden-docker-error-about-client-api-version) for the fix.
 I used it for my fix

-####Note :

-AI's help is taken for getting the edge cases for unit test cases.